Jeff Allison: Professional career

-In a February 2012 article written by Peter Gammons about Josh Hamilton, Allison was quoted as stating that he would most likely be retiring from professional baseball.
+In a February 2012 article by Peter Gammons, Allison was quoted as stating that he would most likely be retiring from professional baseball.
 Allison stated that he heard a pop in his elbow three years prior but ignored it, the injury would require surgery and an extended rehabilitation period.

 Personal struggles

 Allison's personal struggles have been well documented, most specifically in a Boston Globe two-part special article that ran in 2004.
 After his rookie season in 2003, Allison became increasingly addicted to heroin and OxyContin.
 He spent the winter between 2003 and 2004 in rehabilitation facilities.
 Then in July 2004, while on the restricted list he suffered a heroin overdose that nearly took his life.
 After his 2005 season, he was again suspended by the Marlins for undisclosed reasons.
 On August 9, 2006, Allison again suffered a heroin overdose at an apartment in Medford, Massachusetts.
 In October 2006, in North Carolina he faced felony charges for possession of drug paraphernalia, possession of a stolen vehicle, possession of heroin and resisting a public officer.
 He was scheduled to appear in court in December but never showed up, and a warrant was issued for his arrest.

-On June 8, 2007, Allison was again arrested and charged with un-authorized use of a motor vehicle.
+On June 8, 2007, Allison was again arrested and charged with unauthorized use of a motor vehicle.
 This charge carried with it a potential violation of his probation from his arrest in North Carolina.
 He was sentenced to 75 days in jail due to the violation and three years probation.

 Similarities to Josh Hamilton

-Many observers, including Allison himself, have pointed to similarities between Allison and MLB All-Star Josh Hamilton.
-Both Hamilton and Allison are former Baseball America Players of the Year.
-Both have battled intense drug addiction, Hamilton with cocaine and crack, Allison with heroin and oxycodone.
-Both have had stints away from organized baseball.
-The two players have also both stayed sober for considerable amounts of time and have made comebacks.
+Many observers, including Allison himself, have pointed out similarities between Allison and MLB All-Star Josh Hamilton.
+Both Hamilton and Allison were Baseball America High School Players of the Year.
+Both battled intense drug addiction, Hamilton with cocaine and crack, Allison with heroin and oxycodone.
+Both had stints away from organized baseball.
+The two players also both stayed sober for considerable amounts of time and made comebacks.
 ESPN's Peter Gammons mentioned the similarities between the two players during his commentary at the 2008 MLB All Star Game.
 Hamilton has also followed Allison's struggles and has even made statements to the media that he would love to talk to Allison about his recovery and offer words of encouragement.

 Post-playing career

 Starting in 2011, Allison worked as a pitching instructor and head coach at the Show Baseball Academy in Lawrence, Massachusetts.
 He joined Steve Lomasney as fellow coaches in the program.
-In 2015, Jeff Left the Show in Order to Join the North East Hurricanes and Play Ball in Salem, New Hampshire.
-He works as a Pitching instructor and director of the program.
-In addition to coaching, Allison gives speeches to students, and shares his experience and struggles in order to promote sobriety.
+In 2015, Allison left the Show in order to join the North East Hurricanes and play ball in Salem, New Hampshire.
+He works as a pitching instructor and director of the program.
+In addition to coaching, Allison gives speeches to students and shares his experience and struggles in order to promote sobriety.

-Jeff also still plays in Over-Thirty Baseball in Lowell, MA, where he's currently the #1 starter for the Brewers.